As an Amazon Associate I earn from qualifying purchases.

 Wrap carriers are great for breastfeeding because they offer tons of coverage and awesome support.
 They are typically made from stretchy material, which gives your baby a snug yet comfortable hug with the support they need.
 On the downside, they can be a little tougher to adjust.

 A traditional Asian style, the mei tai wrap uses a rectangle of material for support along with straps that attach around your back.
-These carriers are good for older babies who can support their own head since this wrap holds them upright.
+These baby carriers are good for older babies who can support their own head since this wrap holds them in an upright position.
 It’s great for nursing because of the positioning, however, they don’t offer much in the realm of privacy.

-Now that you know what to look for, I’m going to help you out a little further by suggesting my top five favorite baby carriers for nursing moms.
+Now that you know what to look for, I’m going to help you out a little further by suggesting my favorite baby carriers for nursing moms.
 Check them out and see what you think.
-Even if you don’t find your dream carrier on this list, it may help you learn more about how to look for one.
+Even if you don’t find your dream carrier for breastfeeding on this list, it may help you learn more about how to look for one.

 The Hip Baby Wrap Ring Sling is an easily adjustable baby carrier that can be used for front tummy to tummy carrying or hip carries.
 The beautifully designed fabric comes in an array of colors to suit any mom’s style.